Current Fees & A Note on Reciprocity

 In this way I seek to work with clients and families of clients on an agreed upon system of reciprocity that feels sustainable to both parties, and recognizes that we do live in a social system where money is a highly essential resource that provides sustainability.

-The aim of fair reciprocity agreements is for me as a guide to maintain the means to support myself and further this work, and for families not to feel depleted of resources in order to engage further with this work.
+The aim of fair reciprocity agreements is for me as a guide/counselor to maintain the means to sustain myself and further this work, and for families not to feel depleted of resources in order to engage further with this work.

 For each client/family I work with I offer an initial sliding fee scale (A sliding fee scale is a suggested monetary value range, from the suggested minimum to the maximum, of our work together) based on the expected services requested.
 Clients/families are asked to find where on that scale they can feel they both honor the value of my time and services as a guide, and honor their current resources situation.